The BWR is a power reactor; that is, it is designed to generate electrical power.

-Next, the steam passes through a condenser to turn it into liquid water again and start the cycle again.
+Finally, the steam passes through a condenser to turn it into liquid water again and start the cycle again.

-It uses a single cooling circuit, so that the steam that moves the turbine is formed by water that has passed through the interior of the reactor.
+The boiling water reactor uses a single cooling circuit so that the steam that drives the turbine is made up of water passed through the inside of the reactor.
 For this reason, the turbine building must be protected to avoid radioactive emissions.

 The boiling water reactor does not use steam generators or pressure compensators.

-Disadvantages of this type of reactor
+Disadvantages of This Type of Reactor